Contact Us for a Free Consultation (213) 542-0979

 What are the Consequences of a California Criminal Threats Conviction?

-However, if you shake your fist at the victim and then tell them “I'm going to kill you,” then this action could be prosecuted under this statute.
+However, if you shake your fist at the victim and then tell them, “I'm going to kill you,” then this action could be prosecuted under this statute.

-Great bodily injury or death
+Significant bodily injury or death

-Further, to face prosecution under PC 422, the alleged threat has to involve great bodily injury or death.
+Further, to face prosecution under PC 422, the alleged threat has to involve significant bodily injury or death.
 For example, if you tell somebody that you are “coming over to slap them,” this is not serious enough to face criminal threats charges, even though it is a threat.

 Placing victim or family in fear of their safety